jmh129/gt-readme-generator/user_readme.md

 Installation
 ============
-s
+insert the cd

 Usage
 =====
-s
+have fun

 License
 =======
-This application is covered the following license(s): Apache license 2.0
+This application is covered the following license(s): Apache license 2.0,Boost Software License 1.0,BSD 2-clause 'Simplified' license

 Contributing
 ============
-s
+Please Dont

 Tests
 =====
-d
+Just dont

 Questions
 =========

 If you have any questios regarding anything regarding this application please reach out to me at either of the following and I will get back to you as soon as I can.

-GitHub: d
+GitHub: efvn

-Email: d
+Email: feveqf

  Thanks for checking out my page!